Bilalishazai/Stopping-Sight-Distance--Calculation/README.md

 This project calculates stopping sight distance based on AASHTO guidelines.
-**The main objective is to calculate **
+The main objective is to calculate:
 - Reaction distance
 - Braking distance
 - Total stopping sight distance
 **How does it work?**
-First, we enter the speed of the vehicle and speed then the program calculates Reaction distance, braking distance and total SSD.
+First, we enter the speed of the vehicle and  then the program calculates Reaction distance, braking distance and total SSD.

 **tools**
 Python